 - Freeze any unused pita bread; and defrost at room temperature or microwave on low.

 I find the thinner you make them, the more they puff.
 However, it takes a really hot surface to cause them to puff up.
 You will find the same rings true for frying dough.
+Therefore, using a pizza stone preheated at the highest temperature possible is recommended.

 © Copyrighted 2010 - 2015.
 Carla's Gluten Free Recipe Box.
 All rights reserved.
 All content, photos and images are copyrighted by us or their respective owners.
 You must obtain permission by their owners before using any of them.